 Hence, you need to pitch your camps away from the lakes where either other camps are there or at a nearby village.

-I request each and everyone to respect the mother nature and follow the rules not your guts to camp at a forbidden land for both security and nature preservation perspectives.
+I request each and everyone to respect mother nature and follow the rules not your guts to camp at a forbidden land for both security and nature preservation perspectives.

 Try to condemn people doing it as well and ask them politely to respect the laws and nature to preserve the site.
-Seek help of locals in case you feel you may end up in trouble.
+Seek the help of locals in you feel you may end up in trouble.